 It’s not uncommon to run into developers who are slowed down in their debugging process because they are not sure which version of their code is running, or even worse (!) end up trying to debug the wrong version of their application based on the code they have loaded in their local IDE.
 Worry not, for we know just the way to avoid this fate.
 In this guide, we’ll talk briefly about the potential approaches to embedding source code version information into Docker images and then dive into detail on how embedding that information into your container will allow for quick and easy setup for on the fly debugging with Rookout.

-Embedding Version Information
+Embedding Docker Versioning Information

 Having source code version information available to your application can be beneficial.
 It allows for traceability back to the code repository and specific commit that your running application is using.
 This could be useful when debugging or even for use directly by your application during runtime for the purposes of displaying version information to your users.